 Mathematics is about understanding.
 Our K-12 Common Core-aligned mathematics program embraces conceptual understanding, problem-solving, and reasoning while developing critical mathematical content and skills.
 Students are encouraged to try a variety of ways to solve mathematical problems and to explain and justify their thinking.
 Using the Common Core Standards for Mathematical Practice, learners pursue conceptual understanding, procedural skill, and fluency with equal intensity.
 Our elementary math workshop model prepares students for tackling increasingly challenging mathematical problems as they move into secondary math courses.
 In our IB Diploma Programme, students can choose between two newly-developed math courses at either the Standard Level or the Higher Level: Applications & Interpretation, or Analysis & Approaches.
 Our Mathematics program is aligned to the Common Core Math Standards.

 We are scientists!
 We are engineers!
 With our Next Generation-aligned Science curriculum, students develop conceptual understanding, content knowledge, and skills by using the NGSS-aligned science and engineering practices.
 This robust three-dimensional standard-based approach invites students to experience phenomena-based science learning in carefully sequenced units of study that integrate life, physical, and earth and space science with engineering and technology.
-This integrated science learning progression leads students to make informed decisions about their many IB Diploma Programme choices in science: IB Biology (SL or HL), IB Physics (SL or HL), IB Chemistry (SL or HL), or IB Environmental Systems (SL only).
+This integrated science learning progression leads students to make informed decisions about their many IB Diploma Programme choices in science: IB Biology (SL or HL), IB Physics (SL or HL), IB Chemistry (SL or HL), or IB Environmental Systems and Societies (SL only).

 ACST provides both physical education and health/wellness classes that are standards-based and sequenced.
 Using the SHAPE Physical and Health Education Standards, our curriculum is skill-based and developmentally appropriate.
 Beginning in elementary school, students learn and practice the basics of locomotor skills and movement patterns while building their understandings of healthy living, sportsmanship, and personal responsibility.
 In the secondary school, students hone their ability to apply movement strategies in game and sport situations as well as broaden their understanding of fitness and health knowledge and skills.
 Our physical and health education progression begins in Preschool and extends until Grade 10.
 While our physical education teachers implement a majority of our health lessons, classroom teachers and counselors also play an important role in ensuring that our health and wellness curriculum is effectively learned by all students.